stickeepaul/eslint-config/README.md

     ```
 6. Write beautiful JavaScript that makes QA proud

-Or just type `npx stickee-javascript-code-style`.

 ## Settings

-You can override any of the ESLint or Prettier settings.
+You can override any of the settings:

 ```
 {